lucashuet93/botbuilder-proactivemessaging/node/README.md

 ### Complete the Flow

-The bot is now configured to store conversation references in Cosmos DB and handle proactive messages to multiple conversations via POST requests, and the Azure Function is configured to retrieve the conversation references for all users or a single user and post them to the bot's proactive endpoint.
-The function can now be used by any external service to trigger proactive messages to users.
-The full flow is as follows:

-1. The bot stores the conversation reference in Cosmos DB when a user starts a conversation with the bot on a new channel.
-2. The Azure Function accepts a request with a body containing a message property.
-3. The Azure Function retrieve a subset of the conversation references stored in CosmosDB and posts the references and message to the bot's proactive endpoint.
-4. The bot proactively messages each conversation for which references were sent.

-Run the bot and Azure function simultaneously, then make a POST request to one of the Azure Function's endpoints to receive a proactive message.
+Run the bot and Azure function simultaneously, then make a POST request to one of the Azure Function's endpoints to proactively broadcast a message or send the message to a specific user.